Luna command-line tool documentation

 PSD

-command to the channel named
+command for a channel named

 EEG